scharlau/shopping_exercise_django/README.md

 ### Behave integration details
 If you're using Behave with Django, then you need to edit the following files:
 Create the 'features' directory to hold your <model>.feature files, with a 'steps' directory inside of that, which hold the <model>.py files to implement each item in the feature.
 Inside 'features' should also be an environment.py file, that sets out the relevant options you're using for browser driver such as Chrome, and the before_all(), before_scenario() and such testsuite details.
+Here we are making use of Django's built in testing framework.
 This should also hold relevant @fixture methods to load the test database, and set up the testing web server for you too.
 This runs at a different port from the normal server.
 Your <model>.py step files will need to point to your test server.
 You can grab the base_url with some lines like this:

         import urllib